abahachuk/ptushki-backend/README.md

 ### Prerequisites

 To run, you will need an installed node, preferably 10 version.
-However, it is much more convenient to use nvm or its analogues.
+However, it is much more convenient to use [nvm](https://github.com/nvm-sh/nvm#installation-and-update) or its analogues.
-You will also need an postgres instance running locally either directly or in a docker-container, or, easiest of all, you can get a free instance on elephantsql.com -- it will take no more than 5 minutes.
+You will also need an postgres instance running locally either directly or in a docker-container, or, easiest of all, you can get a free instance on [elephantsql.com](https://www.elephantsql.com/) -- it will take no more than 5 minutes.

 ### Installing

-When run locally make sure that you added postgres instance creds in .env file.
+When run locally make sure that you added postgres instance creds in `.env` file.
 To know which variables to use you have to look in `./config/default.js`.
-In simplest case you `.env` should be look like:
+In simplest case your `.env` should be look like:

 ```dotenv
 PG_URL=postgres://ljfsdl:llfdoDS40_KUppp@dkwjjds.db.elephantsql.com:5432/ljfsdl